What is the CMA Review?

 What if a Client is Dissatisfied with our service?

-All lawyers have a complaints procedure which is fully set out within our initial communications to all clients.
-This is extended, where complaints are not resolved between lawyer and Client, to your right to complain via the Legal Ombudsman (LeO).
+Ultimately, where complaints are not resolved between lawyer and Client, you have a right to complain via the Legal Ombudsman (LeO).
 See:-

-Your concerns may also be raised with our regulatory body, the Council for Licensed Conveyancers.
+Although we would very much hope that you will feel able to follow our Complaints Procedure, your concerns may be raised directly with our regulatory body, the Council for Licensed Conveyancers,.
 See:-

 We are very hopeful that this article, taken together with the costs and other information to be found on our website, has been helpful to you in deciding whether or not to use DRA Conveyancing Ltd for your legal needs.